QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: QPET Design Details

 $\forall i, \left|x_i^{\prime}-x_i\right| \leq \epsilon_i \implies \left|F\left(x_1^{\prime},\dots,x_n^{\prime}\right)-F\left(x_1,\dots,x_n\right)\right| \leq T $.

-In other words, compressing each $x_i$ with error bound $\epsilon_i$ will lead the QoI error to be constrained, and we will optimize $\left\{\epsilon_i\right\}$ for the best compression ratio.
-In the next, we will first discuss the theories and algorithm for optimizing $\left\{\epsilon_i\right\}$ when $F\left(x_1,\dots,x_n\right)$ is the linear combination of univariate QoI functions.
-Then, we will show how to extend the methodology to generalized cases.
+In other words, compressing each $x_i$ with an error bound $\epsilon_i$ will lead the QoI error to be constrained.
+In the following, we first discuss optimizing $\left\{\epsilon_i\right\}$ when $F\left(x_1,\dots,x_n\right)$ is the linear combination of univariate terms, i.e., the variables are separated.
+Then, we will demonstrate how to extend the methodology to more general cases.